Guest Blog: Just Play with Musical Futures by Lorrie Heagy

 Our training programmes

 Musical Futures training focuses on developing and extending the skills of classroom and instrumental teachers.
-All resources (including our premium resources) are included as part of the relevant training event.
+All resources are included as part of the relevant training event.

-Explore a wide collection of free and premium resources to help deliver music in the classroom.
-Our premium resources are included COMPLETELY FREE as part of the relevant Musical Futures training event.
+Explore a wide collection of resources to help deliver music in the classroom.
+All resources are included COMPLETELY FREE as part of the relevant Musical Futures training event.
 They also available for teachers who want to try these brilliant resources as a standalone resource if they are unable to access our workshops in person.

 Our Songwriting Resource is designed to support teachers and students with songwriting, exploring ideas, lyrics and music. ***Scroll down to buy the Musical Futures Songwriting Resource*** The Songwriting resource is …